-In the past few decades, the psychotherapeutic, personal growth and coaching market has been flooded with a variety of modalities that advertise the incorporation of animals, given the overwhelming evidence that they can assist in improving a person’s well being.
-Each of the approaches in this ever-evolving field has its own view about the role of equines and what they bring to the equation as herd and flight animals that respond differently to their environment than humans.
+In the past few decades, the psychotherapeutic, personal growth and coaching market has been flooded with a variety of modalities that advertise the incorporation of animals.
+Each of the approaches in this ever-evolving field has its own view about the role of equines and what they bring to the equation as so-called “herd and flight animals” that respond differently to their environment than humans.

-In order to explore what horses really are and how prevailing views of them can either be supported or enhanced, a call went out into the international community of equine interaction professionals offering equine-assisted or facilitated therapy, learning, coaching, or other similar interventions.
-The call was answered by numerous individuals worldwide, hailing from Germany, the UK, France, the Netherlands, Sweden, Norway, the USA and Canada, with training in many of the most well known approaches, including EAGALA, EQUUSOMA Equine-Facilitated Trauma Therapy, Natural Lifemanship, Eponaquest Approach, HEAL, HorseDream, Learning Animals, Integrative Equine-Facilitated Wellness, TTouch, TAAC, and LEAP, among others.
+In order to explore what horses really are and how prevailing views of them can either be supported or enhanced, a call is going out again into the international community of equine interaction professionals offering equine-assisted or facilitated therapy, learning, coaching, or other similar interventions.

 Mission: To improve the safety, care and well-being of horses, donkeys and mules in equine interaction programs through science, compassionate inquiry, and interdisciplinary collaboration.

 Our Team: The symposium was the creative vision of Ilka Parent of Minds-n-Motion.
 In her quest to find a non-profit organization who will support her aim to distribute grants for research generated from income from the symposiums and the compendiums, she started a collaboration with MiMer, a Swedish non-profit organization.